Unlinking and unknottedness of monotone Lagrangian submanifolds: Unknottedness of Lagrangians

 \subsection{Proof of Corollary \ref{maincor-unknot}}

 To prove Corollary \ref{maincor-unknot}, recall that the minimal Maslov number of a monotone torus is two (see the proof of Corollary \ref{cor-unknot}), hence the Maslov class is primitive.
-The diffeomorphism group of the torus acts transitively on primitive first cohomology classes and hence by reparametrising we can assume that the Maslov classes of two monotone Lagrangian embeddings $f_1,f_2$ agree.
+If we take a linear projection $\sigma$ to $S^1$ representing the Maslov class then its gradient $\nabla\sigma$ is a constant nonzero vector field on the torus.
+By Lemma \ref{lma-HaeHir}, the Haefliger-Hirsch field of such a monotone Lagrangian torus is $J\nabla\sigma$.

-Now applying Lemma \ref{lma-HaeHir} and Proposition \ref{prp-diff-class} we see that the Haefliger-Hirsch obstruction to smooth isotopy vanishes when $n$ is odd and at least five.
+All constant nonzero vector fields on the torus are homotopic through constant nonzero vector fields.
+Therefore if $f_1,f_2$ are monotone Lagrangian embeddings of the torus where the Maslov classes are given by $\mu_i=\sigma_i^*\left[\tfrac{d\theta}{2\pi}\right]$, $i=1,2$, for two linear projections $\sigma_1,\sigma_2$, we have that $\nabla\sigma_1$ and $\nabla\sigma_2$ are homotopic through nonvanishing vector fields to a unit vector field $v$.
+Now by Proposition \ref{prp-diff-class} we see that the Haefliger-Hirsch obstruction to smooth isotopy vanishes when $n$ is odd and at least five.